ns-rajan/ExData_Plotting1/README.md

 ## Introduction

+This is the Git for my assignments in <a href="https://class.coursera.org/exdata-005/">https://class.coursera.org/exdata-005/</a>.
+I use my Git account <a href="https://github.com/ns-rajan/ExData_Plotting1">https://github.com/ns-rajan/ExData_Plotting1</a> to submit the assignments.

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning